 (c) may resign by notice given in writing in accordance with his conditions of service.

+[Section 40 amended by No. 28 of 2006 s.
+421.]

 41. Employment by the Mint of staff and consultants

 (1) The Board may appoint such employees of the Mint, either full-time or part-time, as the Board considers necessary for the purposes of this Part.